AlandSailingRobots/sailingrobot/Documentation/SD-card backup and restore guide.md

 ## Cloning a previously made backup to SD cards using a workstation

-1. Create a mountpoint for accessing the contents of the backup archive and mount the SquashFS-archive

-    ```console
-    $ mkdir backupmnt
-    ```

-2. Mount archive contents in the directory, enter directory and list contents

-    ```console
-    # mount sdcard-backup-1234-56-78.sqf backupmnt
-    # cd backupmnt
-    # ls -lah
-    ```

-3. Insert SD card in card reader and make sure you know its device name
+1. Insert SD card in card reader and make sure you know its device name

     * **NOTE:** If you use the wrong devicename below you might try to overwrite the harddrive in your workstation so be careful and check the devicename!